altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 Standardized Path selection decision making making algorithm would ensure same treatment of the stream across heterogeneous networks.

 A suggestive, non-exhaustive list of input datapoints for the algorithm :
-1. Bandwith which can be obtained to bandwith estimation algorithms or implied by other metrics such as BandWidth Delay product(BDP) or even observed instantenous throughput that forms the core of many Congestion-control algorithms.
+1. Available bandwith in bits per second, which can be obtained to bandwith estimation algorithms or implied by other metrics such as BandWidth Delay product(BDP) or even observed instantenous throughput that forms the core of many Congestion-control algorithms.
 2. Provisioning domains (PvD)
 3. Network state : Telemetrics data about the health of the network.
- YANG models telemetry information
+ YANG models telemetry information such as
-4. Vulnerabilty of Data : End to end encrypted data would have a low vulnerabilty score than plaintext data.
+4. Vulnerabilty of Data in double precesion decimal value between 0 and 1.
+For example in case of an end-to-end encrypted datastream over DTLS would have a low vulnerabilty score than plaintext data.
 5. Time sensitivity of data : Many drafts and proposals reserve networ resources or prioritze critical support traffic such as E911.
 While the time sensitivity is subjected to application's decision and a machine learning models can be supervised to classify imposters, the proposed algorithm does not suggest a way to compute this value itself.
 6. carbon footprint is an optional data point that may be added to algorithim.
 The data for the carbon footprint can be based on multiple factors which may include Datacenter's carbon footprint, energy grid's instantenous carbon footprint for fuel mix, sender's application or network provider's carbon footprint among other options.
 7. Cost or available credits

-Prior work that standardized algorithms for networking Happy Eyeballs [RFC6555, RFC8305,]  algorithm for dual-stack hosts
+Prior work that standardized algorithms for networking include
+- Happy Eyeballs [RFC6555, RFC8305,]  algorithm for dual-stack hosts

 ## Design goals